Intuition Behind the Doubly Robust Estimator 🌱

 When Treatment = 1

-• Left side of equation $m_1-m_0$ is the treatment effect based on your expected values
+• Left side of equation m1βˆ’m0 is the treatment effect based on your expected values

-• Right side of equation weights the prior information of the true outcome $Y_i$, so that if $Y_i$ is lower than expected outcome, the estimation will be lowered (and if $Y_i$ is higher than expected then the estimated effect will be increased)
+• Right side of equation weights the prior information of the true outcome Yi, so that if Yi is lower than expected outcome, the estimation will be lowered (and if Yi is higher than expected then the estimated effect will be increased)

 • This adjustment is scaled by the propensity score.
-So if we notice that data points with one specific configuration of covariates are barely ever treated (i.e. low propensity score), then the $\frac{Y_{i}^{1}-m_{1}\left(\mathbf{X}{\mathbf{i}}, \hat{\alpha{1}}\right)}{e\left(\mathbf{X}{\mathbf{i}}, \hat{\beta}{i}\right)}$ will be larger so now the $m_1$ model will have less weight and the actual outcome $Y_1$ will have more impact on the anticipated treatment effect for datapoints with those covariates.
+So if we notice that data points with one specific configuration of covariates are barely ever treated (i.e. low propensity score), then the $\frac{Y_{i}^{1}-m_{1}\left(\mathbf{X}{\mathbf{i}}, \hat{\alpha{1}}\right)}{e\left(\mathbf{X}{\mathbf{i}}, \hat{\beta}{i}\right)}willbelargersonowthem_1modelwillhavelessweightandtheactualoutcomeY_1$ will have more impact on the anticipated treatment effect for datapoints with those covariates.

 When Treatment = 0

 • Imagine that we have a covariate such that high values of the covariate are almost always treated, but datapoints with high values of the covariate always (for both treated and non-treated groups) have a high value in the outcome variable.
-If we were to use just the $m_1$ and $m_0$ models for estimating ITE, then since we hardly observe any $m_0$ values with a high value of this covariate, then for a datapoint with the high value that is not treated, we would likely overweight the treatment effect for this datapoint.
-However, since we include the outcome from the actual datapoint, $Y^0$, and we weight it’s influence by the propensity (which will make the observed outcome have a larger influence in this situation) we can accurately estimate that the treatment effect for this datapoint won’t actually be that high.
+If we were to use just the m1 and m0 models for estimating ITE, then since we hardly observe any m0 values with a high value of this covariate, then for a datapoint with the high value that is not treated, we would likely overweight the treatment effect for this datapoint.
+However, since we include the outcome from the actual datapoint, Y0, and we weight it’s influence by the propensity (which will make the observed outcome have a larger influence in this situation) we can accurately estimate that the treatment effect for this datapoint won’t actually be that high.
 Therefore, this demonstrates how the doubly robust estimator can handle measured confounders just the feature in this example.

 Imagine that we have a feature with the following properties: